BWeng20/javaFSM/src/main/java/com/bw/fsm/expressionEngine/README.md

 Nevertheless, it should be possible to declare variables in the global &lt;script&gt; element.<br/>
 In the ECMA-datamodel (in which the ECMA-interpreter is executed in strict mode) this is done via a _"var"_ declaration. <br/>
-This expression language is not a script languages and thus has no such declaration syntax.
+This expression language is not a script language and thus has no such declaration syntax.
 Instead, you can use the " Initialisation" assignment operator `?=` to create and initialize a variable.<br/>